As an expat, living in China is fun but also challenging.

 Mandarin Chinese is not an easy language to master.

 Though you can get by living in China without speaking the language, you should absolutely plan on taking Chinese lessons to maximise your experience and learning there.
+Luck for us, today’s mobile world offers a lot of easy-to-use language apps that helps you master Chinese faster and easier.
 Otherwise you’ll forever feel lost and confused while living there.

 4. Choose topics carefully: respect the culture